tom-seddon/b2/doc/Contents.md

 Backspace maps to BBC Delete, Scroll Lock maps to BBC Shift Lock, and End maps to BBC Copy.

 Symbol keys are as follows, assuming a UK layout PC keyboard.
+Most of these are hopefully unsurprising.

 | Key | BBC Key |
 | --- | --- |